jmfiola/terraform-aws-discord-player-bot/README.md

 # Terraform AWS JMusicBot

-This project sets up a JMusicBot on an AWS EC2 instance using Terraform.
+This project sets up a JMusicBot on an AWS EC2 Ubuntu instance using Terraform.

 ## Prerequisites